• Skip to primary navigation

 Crepes are thin, delicate pancakes made from a batter containing flour (like all-purpose, gluten-free flour blend, wheat, or buckwheat), eggs, melted butter, salt, milk, and sometimes sugar and flavorings.

 They can be filled with a sweet or savory filling.
-The crepes are typically rolled or folded in various forms and filled with a variety of fillings from jam, cheese (like farmer's cheese), or Nutella and served and enjoyed for breakfast, dinner, brunch, dessert, or as a snack.
+Crepes are typically rolled or folded in various forms and filled with jam, cheese (like farmer's cheese), or Nutella.
+They are served and enjoyed for breakfast, dinner, brunch, dessert, or as a snack.

 • Eggs